shriyanyamali/Lextract/paper.md

 # Acknowledgements

-I thank Professor Thibault Schrepel for his advisement and guidance throughout the project.
+I am grateful to Professor Thibault Schrepel for his invaluable advisement and guidance throughout the course of this project.
+This research received no specific grant from any funding agency, university, or commercial or not-for-profit sectors.

 # References